-The Company holds a portfolio of RMBS that are classified as available for sale and are carried at fair value in the consolidated balance sheets.
+The Company holds a portfolio of RMBS that are carried at fair value in the consolidated balance sheets.
 The Company determines the fair value of its RMBS based upon prices obtained from third-party pricing providers.
 The third-party pricing providers develop their pricing based on transaction prices of recent trades for similar financial instruments.
 If recent trades for similar financial instruments are unavailable, the third-party pricing providers use cash flow or other pricing models, which utilize observable inputs.
-As a result, the Company classified 100% of its RMBS as Level 2 fair value assets at September 30, 2022 and December 31, 2021.
+As a result, the Company classified 100% of its RMBS as Level 2 fair value assets at March 31, 2023 and December 31, 2022.